JoshuaKGoldberg/Goldblog/content/blog/how-i-apply-to-conferences-faqs/index.md

 You also don't need to give a talk on a technical topic.
 I've seen great talks with titles like _My First 30 Days as a Software Developer_ or _How Not to Onboard Engineers_ that barely touched on code at all.
+In fact, engineers who have never given a talk and/or are relatively junior are often _better_ for talks about those subjects, as they're more recently familiar!

 ### How do I make my submission stand out?